-Social housing within the borough is provided by the council and by registered social landlords.
+Social housing within the borough is provided by the council and by registered social landlords (housing associations).

-For more information about these options please contact the housing choice and options team on (020) 8825 8800 or 7274 or visit FIRST STEPS.
+For more information about these options please contact the housing choice and options team on (020) 8825 8800/7274 or visit Home for Londoners.

-If you are homeless or threatened with homelessness contact the housing solutions team on (020) 8825 8888.
+The housing register is not a suitable option if you are homeless or threatened with homelessness.
+If your situation is urgent, please contact the housing solutions team on (020) 8825 8888.

 Ealing Council's allocations scheme is under review and not available on the website.
 You can get a copy of the most recent version or ask a specific question about the policy by emailing email@example.com

 If you would like to make an application to join the housing register (Locata), go to How to apply